Retail Management: 15 Ways to Increase Profit Margins

 • Sport supply stores: 39%

 These percentages are just snapshots of the industry averages.
-It is possible to sell low-profit margin products successfully — if you follow the 15 tips I reveal below.
+Selling low-profit margin products successfully is possible if you follow the 15 tips I reveal below.

 To improve your profit margins, start by regularly reviewing your numbers.
 It’s much easier to arrive at your goal destination if you know where you’re starting from.